darkreactions/DRP/setup_updating.md

 1. **Ubuntu**

+The following instructions are written to work with Ubuntu 12+ and have (mostly) been tested on Ubuntu 13.

 ##Ubuntu development server

-###Set up environment
+###Set up a virtual environment

-The following instructions are written to work with Ubuntu 12+ and have (mostly) been tested on Ubuntu 13.

-Install the necessary programs.
+Install a virtual environment.
+`sudo pip install virtualenv`

+Create a virtual environment.
+`cd <project_folder>`
+`virtualenv <venv_name>`

+Activate the virtual environment.
+`source <venv_name>/bin/activate`

+Pip install packages as usual except DON'T USE SUDO.

+To exit the virtual environment
+`deactivate`

+For more information on using virtual environments, check out the documentation (http://docs.python-guide.org/en/latest/dev/virtualenvs/)

+###Install scipy
+`sudo apt-get install python-dev python-scipy python-rdkit`

+###Install other non-python things
-`sudo apt-get install python-dev python-pip mysql-server python-mysqldb nginx uwsgi uwsgi-plugin-python python-rdkit git virtualenvwrapper weka graphviz memcached python-memcache mailutils`
+`sudo apt-get install python-pip mysql-server libmysqlclient-dev nginx git weka graphviz memcached mailutils`

-Note which version of Django gets installed.
-`sudo pip install numpy scipy Django pygraphviz`

-Install required pip python libraries
-`sudo pip install chemspipy requests pep8 pep257 xxhash`

-`sudo easy_install South`

 ###Clone from the Git Repository into your directory of choice.